 Final reminder: never to steam mop or wet mop hardwood and bamboo floors!

-Ambient Bamboo Floors‘ hand scraped bamboo hardwoods are backed by a lifetime structural and finish warranty and are preferred by leading designers, architects, builders, and homeowners around the world.
+Ambient Bamboo Floors‘ hand scraped bamboo hardwoods are backed by a lifetime structural and finish warranty and are preferred by leading designers, architects, builders, and homeowners worldwide.
 Ready to explore hand scraped wood flooring?
 Have more questions?
 Call one of our flooring experts today at (866) 710-7070!